instructlab/community/Maintainer_guide.md

-`kind-bug` | Indicates a bug that can be picked up `kind-support` | Indicates the issue is a question for how-to or troubleshooting help `needs-information` | Indicates the triager needs information from the contributor `triage-needed` | Indicates the issue or PR has not yet been touched (usually automatic)
+`kind-bug` | Indicates a bug that can be picked up `kind-support` | Indicates the issue is a question for how-to or troubleshooting help `needs-information` | Indicates the triager needs information from the contributor `stale` | Indicates there has been no activity in a set number of days (automatically applied) `triage-needed` | Indicates the issue or PR has not yet been touched (usually automatic)

 ## Responding to contributions